yopdog/test22/Liberland-constitution.md

 * **§I.5.** Cantons shall Represent their Citizen members in the United Cantons Assembly.

 ### Article 2 - United Cantons Assembly
-* **§II.1.** The Cantons of the Free Republic of Liberland shall be completely Independent in all aspects
+* **§II.1.** The purpose of the United Cantons Assembly is to facilitate negotiotions, agreements, and consensus among the Cantons of the Free Republic of Liberland.
+This shall include voting on bills and working towards common goals such as national defence and international relations.
-* **§II.2.** Cantons shall provide protection to their members by enforcing the law and giving power to court verdicts.
+* **§II.2.** The UCA shall appoint a Chancellor who will be head of state and will represent the country abroad.
 * **§II.3.** No legal authority other then the Constitution shall exist over the Cantons.
 * **§II.4.** Cantons shall be free to choose which laws to enforce and which courts to recognize.
 * **§II.5.** Cantons shall Represent their Citizen members in the United Cantons Assembly.